chevere/docs/library/Message.md

 # Message

-The `Chevere/Message/Message` component allows to create messages with rich formatting support for console, HTML and plain text.
+The Message component allows to create messages with rich formatting support for console, HTML and plain text.

 ## Creating a Message